yupinghuang/etletletl/README.md

 Follow the next few sections for testing the pipeline in this container.

 ## Run pipeline
+Clone this repo and cd into the directory.

 To start the container (which exposes ports for a Jupyter notebook and the Spark UI)
 ```
 docker run --name suspicious_etl -detach --rm -w /home/jovyan/work -v "${PWD}":/home/jovyan/work quay.io/jupyter/pyspark-notebook:2023-10-20